ngocntkt/team-minimap-replay/README.md

 # Team Minimap Replay
 This is a component developed to replay the Team Minimap game given a selected data file.
+The folder contains the data files should be indicated in the `demo-folder` property of the file  `mission/config.json`.

 ![File Selection](replay-instruction.png)